 Hospitality, Tourism and Events Management

-The Hospitality, Tourism and Events Management program at George Mason University is built on scholarship and research excellence, and delivers one of the most dynamic, cutting-edge professional preparation curriculum in the country.
+The Tourism and Events Management program at George Mason University is built on scholarship and research excellence, and delivers one of the most dynamic, cutting-edge professional preparation curriculum in the country.

 World-class faculty and dedicated students from diverse backgrounds engage in learning, service, and research activities to build a firm foundation leading to successful careers in a variety of settings.

-Studying hospitality, tourism and events management in Northern Virginia and the capital region affords ideal opportunities for unique fieldwork experiences, career networking, and outstanding guest instruction.
-Hospitality, Tourism and Events Management students can pursue studies in one of three concentrations:
+Our program in Northern Virginia and the capital region affords ideal opportunities for unique fieldwork experiences, career networking, and outstanding guest instruction.
+Students pursuing the BS in Tourism and Events Management can specialize in one of three concentrations:

 Student Learning Outcomes

 Upon successful completion of the degree and one of our three concentrations (Hospitality, Tourism, or Events Management), students will be able to:

 - Demonstrate critical thinking, writing and verbal communication skills that illustrate a comprehensive understanding of theoretical issues pertaining to the historical, cultural, social, business and philosophical bases of hospitality, tourism and events management at local, regional, national and international levels.

 - Perform and manage duties effectively that meet the needs of employers in hospitality, tourism and events management agencies as illustrated through the successful completion of on-site field experiences.

 - Demonstrate research skills including problem identification, literature review, hypothesis creation, questionnaire development, data collection procedures, basic statistical analysis, interpretation of findings, report writing and application of findings to theory and practice.

 - Identify the principles of sustainable hospitality, tourism and events management and demonstrate knowledge of sustainable practices in applied business settings.

 - Design, plan, market and implement hospitality, tourism and events management programs that are needs-based, promote quality of life and instill a heightened sense of community within diverse demographic groups, including those with specialized needs.

 - Demonstrate a basic understanding of legal and applied problem-solving issues as related to accident causation and prevention, risk management, negligence, human resources and labor relations at hospitality, tourism and events management sites.